frePPLe/frepple/doc/index.rst

 To get started we suggest the following **introduction trail**:

 #. | :doc:`Install the software <installation-guide/windows-installer>`
-   | The easiest start to learn frePPLe is to use the online demo
+   | The easiest start to learn frePPLe is to use an online demo
      environment.
    | Installing it locally on a Windows machine is also easy.
 An
      all-in-one installer installs the planning engine, PostgreSQL